Before you make an application, we recommend you contact the relevant agency.

 The following legislation came into effect on 1 July 2009:

-The Right to Information Act 2009 (RTI Act) and the Information Privacy Act 2009 (IP Act) were enacted a result of the independent and comprehensive review of the Queensland freedom of information legislation, The Right to Information (the Solomon Report) in June 2008.
+The Right to Information Act 2009 (RTI Act) and the Information Privacy Act 2009 (IP Act) were enacted as a result of the independent and comprehensive review of the Queensland freedom of information legislation, The Right to Information (the Solomon Report) in June 2008.

 Applications for access to information under the RTI and IP Acts are formal methods of information access, often referred to as the methods of last resort.
 This is because there is a preference to provide information administratively, avoiding the need and potential cost of a formal method of access.